druths/xp/README.md

 ## Connecting Pipelines Together ##

-It's quite reasonable to expect that one pipeline could feed into another pipeline.
-Flex supports this - pipelines can depend on the tasks in other pipelines - and in doing so, create even larger workflows that retain their nice modular organization.
+It's quite reasonable to expect that one pipeline could feed into another pipeline. xp supports this - pipelines can depend on the tasks in other pipelines - and in doing so, create even larger workflows that retain their nice modular organization.